pankajyadav05/-iac-load-balancing-gateway-aws/README.md

 6. Configure the ALB to forward traffic to the target group.

-7. Set up an API Gateway with a REST API that integrates with the ALB.

-8. Implement appropriate security groups for the EC2 instances and the ALB.
+7. Implement appropriate security groups for the EC2 instances and the ALB.